 - Photocopies (personal use): 15 cents/page

 - 300 DPI scans (personal use): First 5 scans are complimentary.
-Additional images are 15 cents/image (please bring your own zip drive or provide an email)
+Additional images are $1/image (please bring your own zip drive or provide an email)

-- Reproductions and licensing: Please see our Reproductions & Licensing page for more information.
+- Please see our Reproductions & Licensing page for detailed information.